 - Iterations of device may not exceed more than $750 worth of equipment in their prototypes (this includes any materials/components that are donated to the team).
 Proof of purchase for all components used in the creation of the device is required. *Please note that any team that exceeds the allotted budget will be subject to a significant point reduction.

 - Project documentation will be evaluated based on the criteria outlined in the rubric.

 Rules for PHASE 2: Device/Project Presentation

-- Demonstrate their device to a panel of judges virtually through a submitted multimedia presentation.
+- Demonstrate device to a panel of judges virtually through a submitted multimedia presentation.

-- Articulate the purpose of the device to address a local community need and how it benefits Pennsylvanians.
+- Articulate the purpose of the device to address a local community need and how it benefits to Pennsylvanians.

 - Document and communicate the Engineering Design Process.